 '''

-UMTS-Content-Report

-::= SEQUENCE
+UMTS-Content-Report ::= SEQUENCE

-ł
+{

+[0] OBJECT IDENTIFIER OPTIONAL, -- 3GPP HI3 CS Domain.

 hi3CSDomainId

-[0] OBJECT IDENTIFIER OPTIONAL, -- 3GPP HI3 CS Domain.

 -- When FTP is used this parametr shall be sent to LEMF.

 version

 [23] ENUMERATED

-{

 version1(1),

+-- versions 2-7 were omitted to align with UmtsHI2Operations.

+version8(8)

 } OPTIONAL,

+-- Optional parameter "version" (tag 23) became redundant starting from

+-- 33.108v6.8.0, where the object identifier "hi3CSDomainId" was introduced into

+-- "UMTS-Content-Report".
+In order to keep backward compatibility, even when the

+-- version of the "hi3CSDomainId" parameter will be incremented it is recommended to

+-- always send to LEMF the same: enumeration value "lastVersion(8)".

-[6] LawfulInterceptionIdentifier OPTIONAL,[1] CommunicationIdentifier,
+[6] LawfulInterceptionIdentifier OPTIONAL,

 lawfulInterceptionIdentifier

 communicationIdentifier

+[1] CommunicationIdentifier,

 -- Used to uniquely identify an intercepted call: the same as used for the relevant IRI.

 -- Called "callIdentifier" in edition 1 ES 201 671.

 timeStamp

 [2] TimeStamp,

+[3] ENUMERATED

 initiator

-[3] ENUMERATED

-{

 originating-party(0),

 terminating-party(1),

 forwarded-to-party(2),

 undefined-party(3),

-. . .

 } OPTIONAL,

+[4] Supplementary-Services OPTIONAL,

 content

-[4] Supplementary-Services OPTIONAL,

 -- UUI are encoded in the format defined for the User-to-user information parameter

 -- of the ISUP protocol (see EN 300 356 [30]).
 Only one UUI parameter is sent per message.

+sMS-report

 [5] SMS-report OPTIONAL,

-sMS-report

-. . .

 '''